 In 1999 the inquiry concluded that the Metropolitan Police investigation had been deeply flawed and that the police were guilty of “institutional racism”.
 The Macpherson Report contained pearls like this: "A racist incident is any incident which is perceived to be racist by the victim or any other person", opening the door to any abuse of the term.

 In addition, it called for “education and example at the youngest age, and an overall attitude of ‘zero-tolerance’” to free society of racist attitudes.

 So, British schools were required by the Labour government's Department for Education and Skills to investigate, log and report every alleged racist incident in the playground, even among very young children, and figures started to be compiled from 2002.
 Since, by Macpherson diktat, "racism" in the United Kingdom now means anything "perceived to be racist by the victim or any other person", it's not surprising that the number of these incidents have snowballed.
 And, for good measure, other forms of political incorrectness, like "homophobia", have been thrown in.

 The Department for Education said in 2006 that school staff must always “explore” the “possibility of a racist dimension” to an incident, because the Macpherson Report claimed that there could be “unwitting or unintentional racism”.
 Jokes, graffiti, comments made in classroom discussions: all was fair game.
 Anyone could report these incidents, even if the alleged victim was not offended.

 Monday, 4 March 2013

-Liberally translated from the French from Muslim Immigration to France.
-You won't Be Able to Say You didn't Know:
+The quotation below is liberally translated from the French from Muslim Immigration to France.
+You Won't Be Able to Say You didn't Know.